 “I’m really interested to see how the sport evolves.
 It’s still in its early stages, and I’m looking forward to getting involved in helping the sport grow, and perhaps even investing in the creation of a center or two.”

-“Obviously the costs of creating and renting courts here in Australia are issues that need to be resolved, but the community is there.
-The approach is easier than for tennis, the racket is smaller and the balls bounce less.
-The moves are shorter and the balls are constantly returning to your feet.
-Lots to like about the padel, let’s see what happens in the next ten years in Australia, I can’t wait to see that.”
+“Obviously the cost of building and renting courts here in Australia is a problem to solve, but the community is there.
+The approach is easier than tennis, the racket is smaller and the balls bounce less.
+The trips are shorter and the balls are constantly coming back to your feet.
+There are a lot of things to like about padel, let's see what happens in the next ten years in Australia, I'm looking forward to it.”

 Will we see him again on the slopes?